Archos: History

-By the year 2000, Archos became an important player in the portable media player market and this was demonstrated by the groundbreaking year 2000 release of the very first disk-based digital audio player (DAP) called Jukebox 6000.
-This product paved the way for the high-capacity DAPs, which finally resulted in the wide adoption of digital and MP3 players.
+By the year 2000, Archos became an important player in the portable media player market by releasing the very first disk-based digital audio player (DAP) called the Jukebox 6000.
+This product paved the way for high-capacity DAPs and the eventual wide adoption of MP3 players.
 Archos' success during this period was attributed to its strategy of technological leadership, releasing different iterations of a product line, which featured a succession of products with better specifications and technology than their predecessors.

-In the latter part of the 2000s, Archos began to lose to Apple, which - for its part - introduced its own portable devices such as the iPod.
+In the latter part of the 2000s, Archos began to lose to Apple, which introduced its own portable devices such as the iPod.
 This development highlighted a trend in the technology industry where beating competitors to the market and equipping products with the most advanced technology available do not always translate to success.
-The company started phasing its portable media players in 2008 to focus more on its Android tablet range.
+The company started phasing out its portable media players in 2008 to focus more on its Android tablet range.

-In 2013, the company entered the mobile phone market by launching a series of smartphone models for instance, Archos Cesium, Archos Diamond, Archos Titanium, Archos Platinum, Archos Neon, Archos Xenon, Archos Oxygen and Archos Helium.
+In 2013, the company entered the mobile phone market by launching a series of smartphone models, with such product lines as Archos Cesium, Archos Diamond, Archos Titanium, Archos Platinum, Archos Neon, Archos Xenon, Archos Oxygen and Archos Helium.

 In 2018, Archos introduced a slew of products to the market.
 The most notable of these involved the product unveiled in February, which was the very first Android-powered scooter called Citee Connect.
 Several weeks later, the company announced the Archos Hello, which is touted as an A.I.-powered smart display to challenge the likes of Amazon Echo.
 The Saphir 50X joined these gadgets in April 2018.
 This new release was an update to the Archos 50 Saphir, the tech company's rugged phone brand.

 Archos announced the launch of the X67 5G smartphone in 2021.
-The manufacturer is offering this mobile device with 6.67 inches display, Mediatek Dimensity 800 MT6873 chipset, 8 GB of RAM and 128 GB of internal storage.
+The mobile device has 6.67-inch display, a Mediatek Dimensity 800 MT6873 chipset, 8 GB of RAM, and 128 GB of internal storage.

-Faced with increased competition from China, in 2019 Archos was forced to change its economic model.